 Here are some affects of caffeine1:

-Creating Lasting Energy
+How to Create Lasting Energy

 Since energy drinks are NOT the answer to your fatigue, how can you energize yourself the healthy way?

-When you feel the need for a boost, try an energy drink, but make it a healthy
+When you feel the need for a boost, try an energy drink, but make it a healthy energy drink!
+Something like a probiotic liquid.

 We need energy to feel good, and just as critical, we need energy to heal.

-The Body Ecology program helps you boost your energy by nourishing your adrenals and thyroid, plus removing the pathogens that sap your energy and create illness.
+The Body Ecology lifestyle program helps you boost your energy by nourishing your adrenals and thyroid, plus removing the pathogens that sap your energy and create illness.
 Pathogens, like bad bacteria and yeast, can overload your intestines, drain your energy and set you up for illness and disease.

 How does this happen?
 Poor diet, chronic stress, environmental toxins and drugs (over-the-counter, prescription or recreational) all contribute to the growth of bad bacteria and yeast.